kinode-dao/kinode-book/src/getting_started/login.md

 ./kinode path/to/home
 ```

+where `path/to/home` is the directory where you want your new node's files to be placed, or, if booting an existing node, is that node's existing home directory.

 A new browser tab should open, but if not, look in the terminal for this line:

 ```